JACoW-org/docs-IPAC/docs/InvitedOrals/SScall.md

 ![](img/email_logs.png)

 Once the email are sent the [workflow for the *Submission of Proposals for Invited Oral Presentations*](intro.md#normal-ipac-workflow) can be started.
-[Instructions for SAB/OC/SPC ](SABsubmission.md)are also published in this manual.
+[Instructions for SAB/OC/SPC ](SABsubmission.md)are also published in this manual, so it would be useful to link them in the text of the email.